IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/security-attribute.rst

 Execute
 -------

 A separate attribute for controlling method execution exists.
-Its documentation may be found on the ExecuteAttribute_ page.
+Its documentation may be found on the :ref:`ExecuteAttribute` page.